lgbouma/cdips/drivers/HOWTO.md

 1. make lightcurves using cdips-pipeline.

-2. to make HLSP lightcurves and period-find: `lc_thru_periodfinding`, which wraps the following steps.
+2. `lc_thru_periodfinding`: makes HLSP lightcurves and period-finds, by wrapping the following steps.

   * run `trex_lc_to_mast_lc` (symlinks CDIPS matches into a good directory structure; then hard copies the LCs and reformats them into the MAST